-In Modules/Weeks 1, 2, 3, 5, and 8, the student will post in the Discussion Board Forums.
-They will submit an original thread in answer to forum questions and reply to 2 classmates’ threads.
+In Modules: Weeks 1, 2, 3, 5, and 8, the student will post in the Discussions area.
+They will submit an original thread in answer to Discussion questions and reply to 2 classmates’ threads.
 The student’s original thread must be between 250 and 400 words; the 2 replies must be between 100 and 300 words each.
-Students must use their readings to support what they post in their original thread.
-Students SHOULD NOT post opinions, but educated answers to the questions that are based on the readings.
-Opinion-based posts that have no reference to readings will render a maximum score of 24 out of 56 points.
+The student must use his or her readings to support what they post in their original thread.
+The student should not post opinions, but educated answers to the questions that are based on the readings.

 Replies of 100 to 300 words each to 2 other students should be used to enhance an educated discussion on the concepts addressed in the questions.
 The student should think of this as a classroom discussion addressing a very important issue.
 Students should use knowledge from the readings and videos to strengthen, support, and challenge each other in their thinking.
 Adhering to APA formatting guidelines for in-text citations and references is required.
-Threads are due by 11:59 p.m.
-(ET) on Friday of the assigned modules/weeks, and at least 2 replies are due by 11:59 p.m.
-(ET) on Monday of the same modules/weeks.
-The only exception is Module/Week 8 when the thread is due by 11:59 p.m.
-(ET) on Wednesday, and the replies are due by 11:59 p.m.
-(ET) on Friday.
 (CLO A, B, C, D, E, F, and G)

-In Module/Week 4, the student will submit a 3–4-page critical book review over the Laaser text.
+The student will submit a 3–4-page critical book review over the Laaser text.
 Three specific sections, (1) Summary; (2) Analysis; and (3) Conclusion, will be required.
 Adhering to APA formatting guidelines for in-text citations and references is required.
-The student should see the instructions and grading rubric located within the Assignment Instructions folder in the course for specific expectations for this assignment.
-This assignment must be submitted no later than 11:59 p.m.
-(ET) on Monday of Module/Week 4.
+The student should see the instructions and grading rubric in the course for specific expectations for this assignment.
 (CLO A, B, C, D and G).

-In Module/Week 7, the student will submit an 6–8-page treatment and recovery paper.
+The student will submit an 6–8-page treatment and recovery paper.
 This paper will include an overview of an addiction and a recovery plan.
 Adhering to APA formatting guidelines for in-text citations and references is required.
-The student should see the instructions and grading rubric located within the Assignment Instructions folder in the course for specific expectations for this assignment.
-This assignment must be submitted no later than 11:59 p.m.
-(ET) on Monday of Module/Week 7.
+The student should see the instructions and grading rubric located within the course for specific expectations for this assignment.
 (CLO A, B, C, D, F, and G)